The B-model connection and mirror symmetry for Grassmannians: The three versions of the superpotential

-There are three different definitions of a Landau-Ginzburg model dual to the $A$-model Grassmannian $X=Gr_{n-k}(\C^n)$.
-We define them all in reverse chronological order, beginning with the one introduced in Section~\ref{s:IntroBmodel}, and introduce relevant notation in each case.
-We also show how they are related to one another.
+We have already mentioned the three different versions of a Landau-Ginzburg model dual to the $A$-model Grassmannian $X=Gr_{n-k}(\C^n)$.
+In this section their superpotentials are defined in detail and we show how they are related to one another.
+We proceed in reverse chronological order, beginning with the superpotential introduced in Section~\ref{s:IntroBmodel}.